Microsoft Dataverse and model-driven apps activity logging

 Protecting data, preserving privacy, and complying with regulations such as the General Data Protection Regulation are certainly some of the highest priorities for your business.
 It's critical that you audit the entirety of data processing actions taking place to be able to analyze for possible security breaches.
 This information from Activity Logging can be used when you perform a Data Protection Impact Assessment (DPIA) addressing the use of Office, Power Apps, Microsoft Power Automate, and customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation).

-This topic covers how you can set customer engagement apps to audit a broad range of data processing activities and use the Microsoft 365 Security and Compliance Center to review the data in activity reports.
+This topic covers how you can set customer engagement apps to audit a broad range of data processing activities and use the Microsoft Purview compliance portal to review the data in activity reports.

 - At least one user assigned a Microsoft/Office 365 E1 or greater license.